FerretDB/FerretDB/website/blog/2024-06-03-monitor-ferretdb-performance-using-coroot.md

 You also get CPU, memory, storage, network, and log management metrics.

 To get started with FerretDB, [see our documentation](https://docs.ferretdb.io/).
-And if you want to contact the team for help or have any questions, [contact us on Slack](https://join.slack.com/t/ferretdb/shared_invite/zt-zqe9hj8g-ZcMG3~5Cs5u9uuOPnZB8~A).
+And if you want to contact the team for help or have any questions, [contact us on any of our community channels](https://docs.ferretdb.io/#community).